Learn about contemporary First Nations lived experiences through engaging drama activities

 Aligning to the Aboriginal and Torres Strait Islander Histories and Cultures cross-curriculum priority across a range of subjects and learning outcomes, the MARGUK Workshop Series is suitable for all students and uses participatory drama techniques to create a hands-on learning environment.

 In 2017 MARGUK toured to 16 schools in Victoria, delivering workshops to 1,438 students.

-An exploration of Indigenous political and social issues through simple drama activities.
+An exploration of Indigenous and non-Indigenous identity through simple drama activities.